 The second requirement is a computer or other similar device available at low cost, accessible to India's millions, and if possible to the 50 per cent or so who cannot read and write.
-Here, again, I believe that Indian innovations, specifically the "Simputer" pioneered by Prof. Vijay Chandru, Swami Manohar and others here at the Indian Institute of Science is ahead of any other device being created in any other country.
+Here, again, I believe that Indian innovations, specifically the "Simputer" pioneered by Prof. Vijay Chandru, Swami Manohar and others at the Indian Institute of Science are ahead of any other devices being created in any other country.
 The Simputer, in fact a highly sophisticated computer running on open-source software, has remarkable features: text to speech capabilities in five languages, including Kannada, Hindi, Tamil, and Telugu, smart card capabilities, potential to receive down-loaded satellite radio communications, operability for eight hours with three pen-light batteries, a touch screen accessible to those who cannot read and write, a case hardened to rain, dust, heat and cold, and many other innovative features.
-Equally innovative is the concept behind the Simputer, namely, not only open-source software but open-source hardware: i.e., the capacity to modify, change, and improve the hardware with the sole condition that such improvements become universally available.
-The Simputer is now being produced in volume, and field trials are under way in six areas.
-Despite promises in countries like Brazil, no other nation has produced a device of this sophistication, complexity, durability, and flexibility.
+Equally innovative are the concepts behind the Simputer, namely, not only opensource software but open-source hardware: i.e., permission to modify, change, and improve the hardware with the sole condition that such improvements become universally available.
+The Simputer is now beginning to be produced in volume, and field trials are under way in six areas.
+Despite promises of countries like Brazil, no other nation has yet produced a device of this sophistication, complexity, durability, and flexibility.
 In this area, too, India leads the world.